utoprey/CogniNet/README.md

 * step 1: Download `data` folder and correct Jupyter notebook considering the dataset you want to analyze For COBRE go to `utoprey/CogniNet/cobre/aal`, for ABIDE use following link for downloading dataset: [ABIDE dataset](https://drive.google.com/drive/folders/1Xw-x9Zpfe-gEM0OLzDr35dlSzUVp2c2j?usp=sharing).
 * step 2: Put your data in folders `DATA/abide` or `DATA/cobre`, respectively.
 You may change the pathways to data changing variables `abide_desc_path` (pathway to `Phenotypic_V1_0b_preprocessed1.csv` file), `abide_folders` (pathway to ABIDE participants' folders) and `cobre_csvs_path` (pathway to COBRE participants' folders) in the notebook.
-* step 3: Run Jupyter notebook
+* step 3: Run Jupyter notebook (Don't forget to write `from torch_geometric.nn import Sequential as pygSequential`)

 # **Relevant papers**
 Can be found [here](https://arxiv.org/abs/2204.07054) and [here](https://github.com/maryjis/multimodal_DL).